yext/search-core/docs/answers-core.highlightedvalue.matchedsubstrings.md

 ## HighlightedValue.matchedSubstrings property

-An array of substring matches which correspond to the highlighting
+An array of substring matches which correspond to the highlighting.

 <b>Signature:</b>